Martica199005/Project-with-xboard/README.md

 # Prokect-with-xboard

-For the project The XBoard platform will be used to interface, view, and record play the games played between the applications made in the project.
+For the project The XBoard platform will be used to interface, view,register and play the games played between the applications made in the project.
 The archive will contain: